Venture through breath-taking landscapes, quaint villages, and epic castles on this journey to the ‘Misty Isle’.

-Next, we venture north through the splendid scenery surrounding Loch Luibnaig and up to the wild desolation of Rannoch Moor.
+Next, we venture north through the splendid scenery surrounding Loch Lubnaig and up to the wild desolation of Rannoch Moor.

 You continue through the spectacular mountain pass of Glencoe, scene of the great massacre of the Clan Macdonald in 1692.
 And after lunch we pass Britain’s highest mountain, Ben Nevis, and head into the Great Glen.
 Travelling west on the "Road to the Isles" you head past the Five Sisters of Kintail.

 You then stop to visit the famous Eilean Donan Castle*, one of Scotland’s most photographed castles.
 Crossing over the bridge to Skye, you follow the dramatic coastline, towards the island’s capital, Portree.
 And after all this breath-taking beauty, you’re dropped off at your accommodation in the early evening with enough time to go out and explore the town.